 You can really crank this up with StumbleUpon Paid Discovery. $100 here and they’ll direct over 1000 visitors to your post.
 The other blogs you linked to within your post will then see you as a referrer in their analytics reports and your notoriety in the field will grow.

 Create a Reciprocal Tweet System – Every once in a while, with that really great blog post, you can solicit tweets directly.
 Using your list of email addresses, you can send them a short and sweet solicitation for a tweet.
 For Ex: “I would love it if you could tweet about [insert link].
 Let me know if you need a tweet.”
-This direct approach is roughly 8% effective according to industry giant Neil Patel, so the longer list of your potential network, the better.
+This direct approach is roughly 8% effective according to industry giant Neil Patel, so the longer the list of your potential network, the better.

 Consider making a badge.
 Have a web designer make a badge something along the lines of “Top 100 Ebook Retailer”.
 Create an embed code.
-This not only creates perceived-credibility, but you can now email out the embed code and create something of an inner circle for those that promote you and share content (and audience) with you.
+This not only creates perceived credibility, but you can now email out the embed code and create something of an inner circle for those that promote you and share content (and audience) with you.

 Create/make images that would be useful to other bloggers.
 Images rank well in search engine indexing, so almost every blog has at least one.
-Still, it can be hard to find royalty free images that relate to your topic.
+Still, it can be hard to find royalty-free images that relate to your topic.
 Creating infographics, photos, and Memes:

-Once you have your own meme, you can start spreading the content using social sites where your target audience would most likely be on – such as targeted Facebook Groups, Stumbleupon, Twitter, Pinterest, 9gag, Tumblr and Subreddits on Reddit.
+Once you have your own meme, you can start spreading the content using social sites where your target audience would most likely be on – such as targeted Facebook Groups, Stumbleupon, Twitter, Pinterest, 9gag, Tumblr, and Subreddits on Reddit.
 (This makes great Social Media fodder.)
 Using your memes on your other external content distribution campaigns (like guest blogs, slide presentations, ebooks, etc. is good practice as well.)

-If you’ve seen improvements on traffic, links and brand mentions through this technique, you can start using Reverse Image Search to find sites that have used your memes but haven’t provided a link to your site.
+If you’ve seen improvements in traffic, links and brand mentions through this technique, you can start using Reverse Image Search to find sites that have used your memes but haven’t provided a link to your site.
 Reach out to them for easier link acquisition.